adaptivecomputing/plugins-mws/native/README.md

 #### Response

 Native Wiki for nodes and virtual machines, one per line.
 The key difference between them is that VMs have `CONTAINERNODE` reported, while nodes do not.
+Optionally, you can report a `TYPE` attribute set to `VM` if the object is a virtual machine.
+If the `TYPE` is not `VM` and no `CONTAINERNODE` is present, the object will be assumed to be a node.

 ```
 SC=0 RESPONSE=Success